All Episodes

 I hate to disappoint you.

-I've asked them the same question.
+If you famous directors, I've asked them the same direction.

-I mean, I'm not gonna embarrass them by talking to talk to them off the air.
+I mean, I'm not going to embarrass them by talking.

 It's really nothing.